SoCXin/doc/docs/frameworks/cmsis.rst

 Supported debugging tools are listed in "Debug" column.
 For more detailed information, please scroll table by horizontal.
-You can switch between debugging :ref:`debugging_tools` using :ref:`projectconf_debug_tool` option in :ref:`mips`.
+You can switch between debugging :ref:`mcs51` using :ref:`projectconf_debug_tool` option in :ref:`mips`.

 .. warning::